Atelier-Shiori/Shukofukurou/Readme.md

 ## Supporting this Project

 Like this program and want to support the development of this program?
 [Become our Patreon](http://www.patreon.com/ateliershiori) or [Donate](https://malupdaterosx.ateliershiori.moe/donate/).
-By donating more than $5 or becoming a patron, you will recieve a donation key to remove the reminder message.
+By donating more than $5 or becoming a patron, you will recieve a donation key to remove the reminder message and unlock Manga support.

 You can also donate cryptocurrencies to these addresses (send an email with the transaction ID and address to get a donation key as long the amount is equilivant to $5 USD or more):
 * Bitcoin - Use the Bitpay form on the [donation page](https://malupdaterosx.ateliershiori.moe/donate/).